How to Ensure PFAS Compliance in Your Supply Chain

 Ensuring PFAS compliance in the supply chain requires more than final product testing.
 Effective compliance management depends on visibility across raw materials, chemical formulations, packaging components, and manufacturing processes to identify potential PFAS sources and verify compliance with applicable regulations.

-This article explains how PFAS enter supply chains, the key compliance risks that should be evaluated, and the practical steps used to strengthen supplier control, testing, documentation, and regulatory verification across international markets.
+This guide explains how PFAS enter supply chains, the key compliance risks that should be evaluated, and the practical steps used to strengthen supplier control, testing, documentation, and regulatory verification across international markets.

 PFAS compliance cannot be verified through a single test or document.
 PFAS substances may be introduced at multiple stages of the supply chain, including raw material production, coating applications, chemical treatment processes, packaging conversion, and recycled material usage.